1. “loving yourself” is 100% easier said than done.

-Hi I’m Lindsay Brown, and that is my story and it might sound very similar to yours.
+I’m Lindsay Brown, and those have been and sometimes still are my thoughts, and they might sound very similar to yours.

 College changed everything.
-I was immediately judged by my body from my assistant head coach.
+I was immediately judged by my body from my coaches.
 I couldn’t keep my perfect 4.0 because of my sport.
 I barely had time to enjoy college.

 I woke up early to workout before practice and team workouts.
 I skipped meals to study.
 I took naps instead of hanging out with friends.
 All because I wanted to be viewed as an amazing athlete.

 Then I graduated and had absolutely no idea what to do.
 Why am I working out?
 How do I workout?
 Do I go a diet to get rid of these muscles?
 Will people call me “big” or “athletic” even though I’m not playing sports anymore?

 i didn’t love my body anymore. i thought i was bulky, big and not feminine enough. to be honest, i hated how i looked. i started going on every diet (again).
 Looking to be praised by any and everyone by how skinny i was.

 well – it’s true. those feelings are fleeting and don’t fill your soul up. so there i was, trying to “love myself”. but… how????

 Everyone tells you to “love yourself” but No one tells you how.
 That’s why i created the hidden gym.
 Let’s talk about these things.
 Let’s figure out how to celebrate our bodies and move in ways we didn’t know were possible.
 Let’s gain confidence in ourselves again.